Is Google Analytics Legal in Denmark? Cookie Consent, 84% Non-Compliant, and What's Coming

 The DPF's durability is uncertain.
 The US Privacy and Civil Liberties Oversight Board (PCLOB), referenced 31 times in the European Commission's adequacy decision, was gutted by the Trump administration in January 2025.
 It can't form a quorum, can't conduct investigations, and can't perform the annual DPF review the adequacy decision relies on.
 French MP Philippe Latombe's appeal to the CJEU is pending.
 This is the same court that struck down both Safe Harbor and Privacy Shield.

-If the DPF falls, every Danish website using Google Analytics would face the same situation as September 2022.
+If the DPF falls and you're on Google Analytics, you're back in September 2022 overnight.
 No legal basis for transfers.
 No transition period.
 Norway's Datatilsynet has already warned businesses to prepare exit strategies.

-The numbers back this up.
-Cookie Information's 2024 compliance report found that 94% of Danish websites have a cookie banner (up from 91% in 2023).
+The numbers I found back this up, with one caveat: the big study comes from Cookie Information, a consent-platform vendor, so it's measuring the problem it sells the cure for.
+Their 2024 compliance report found that 94% of Danish websites have a cookie banner (up from 91% in 2023).
+The government's own 200-site sweep found pre-consent tracking almost everywhere, so the direction holds.
 But 84% of those banners have compliance issues (up from 79% in 2023).
+In plain English: 5 in 6 Danish banners fail.
 The direction is wrong: more banners, more violations.
 And the most common violation is the most serious one: 70% of analyzed sites set non-essential cookies before the visitor makes any choice at all.
+That means the banner is theater on 7 sites in 10.

 Danish website cookie compliance